jac1226/TableProxy/README.md

 cell fontsize (i.e. getFontSizes/setFontSizes)
 cell numberformat (i.e. getNumberFormats/setNumberFormats)

 Its essentially an ORM inspired by the needs of a personal project.
-[Similar utilities exist](https://github.com/itmammoth/Tamotsu).
+[Similar utilities exist](https://github.com/itmammoth/Tamotsu), but it seems none allow for the manipulation of attributes other than cell values.
+TableProxy treats all of the listed attributes (above) the same as cell values.

 ## Core Methods 🚀